 Cecylia’s heart melted as she exchanged looks with her bosom friend — a royal princess reduced to little more than a lost child.
 She reached forward and wrapped both of her arms around Sylviane, before pulling the depressed girl into a tight hug.

 “Of course he does not hate you, you silly,” she added softly.
-“Pascal might blame you for a thing or two.
-But after everything you’ve been through together — there is no way he could hate you.”
+“Pascal might not be happy about the current state of your relationship.
+But after all the days you’ve spent growing up together, after all the problems you two have faced down together — there is no way he could hate you.”

 It took nearly an hour before Cecylia left the royal cabin.